okta/okta.github.io/_source/_use_cases/hooks/template/hook-objects-reference-template.md

 #### value

-For hook types which use a nested object as the operand of commands, provide a description the `value` object.
+(Include this section for hook types that expect an object for `value`.)

 | Property | Description | Data Type |
 |----------|-------------|-----------|